1242509682/ModifyWeapons/README_EN.md

 ## Update Log

 ```
+v1.2.7
+Fixed a bug where all custom weapons modified by players were being overwritten by public weapons after using the /reload command.
+Corrected the "Public Weapons Updated" notification to only broadcast when data synchronization has not occurred.
+Added a delayed execution command after giving items (supports the 'up all give' subcommand): This avoids synchronization issues when creating RPG content and using the command: /mw g {0}, ensuring item data is synchronized promptly.
+In cases where the ["Create data for admins only on join"] option is not enabled: The 'up all give' command needs to be entered only once for data synchronization.
+This update ensures better synchronization of item data and improves the user experience by minimizing conflicts between player-customized weapons and public weapons.

 v1.2.6
 The following features were custom-made for server admin "556":
 To facilitate RPG configuration writing, placeholders {0} for the player's name have been added to the subcommands: up, del, give, all.